Nonlinear2/Bread-Engine/readme.md

 ### Linux

 Run the script `compile_script_for_linux.sh`.
 The executable will be generated in the `build` folder.

+## Run the engine on a chess graphical interface:
+### Cute chess
+You can download cute chess [here](https://github.com/cutechess/cutechess/releases).
+To add the engine select: tools -> settings -> engines -> + -> command, and choose the engine's executable.

+To play a game against the engine, select: game -> new and choose the settings you want.

 # Technical details
 in this section we provide an overview of the search algorithm, and the main engine features.
 The explanations are very high level, so feel free to search more details on other resources.